Effects of Hurricane Irma in Florida: Monroe County

 Between Big Coppitt Key and Lower Sugarloaf Key, widespread roof damage occurred to small homes and businesses with gable ends, especially those exposed to strong north winds.
 A few mobile homes were destroyed, though newer mobile homes suffered little damage.
 On Big Coppitt Key, 63 dwellings experienced minor damage, 4 received extensive damage, and 6 others were leveled.
 The storm wrought major damage to 7 homes on Geiger Key, while 12 residences were completely destroyed.
 On Sugarloaf Key, including the upper and lower portions, 207 homes suffered minor damage, 103 experienced major damage, and 19 were destroyed.
 Strong winds on the island also toppled the Sugarloaf Key Bat Tower.
 Several homes on Cudjoe Key were reduced to piles of rubble, including newer homes built on stilts, which generally experienced the least amount of damage throughout the Florida Keys.
 Throughout the island, 625 homes were inflicted minor damage, 52 were inflicted severe damage, and 81 were destroyed.

-On Summerland Key, a dorm was deroofed and the ground level storage facilities were damaged by storm surge at the Brighton Environmental Center at the Florida National High Adventure Sea Base.
+On Summerland Key, a dorm was deroofed and the ground level storage facilities were damaged by storm surge at the Florida National High Adventure Sea Base.
 The storm also caused minor damage to 20 homes, major damage to 10 homes, and destroyed 1 home.
 At Ramrod Key, 493 dwellings received minor damage, 12 received extensive damage, and 19 others were demolished.
 A total of 129 residences were inflicted minor damage, 26 were inflicted substantial damage, and 37 others were destroyed in the Torch Keys, with a majority of property damage on Little Torch Key.
-Storm surge reached at least 10 ft on Little Torch Key.
-Consequently, several homes were flooded, while boats were capsized or swept ashore.
+Storm surge reached at least 10 ft on Little Torch Key, flooding several homes and capsizing or beaching boats.
 A number of dead fish were washed onto one road.
 On Big Pine Key, which suffered some of the worst property damage, 633 homes received minor impact, 299 homes received major impact, and 473 homes were completely destroyed.
 At the National Key Deer Refuge, the storm damaged a bunkhouse and trailer beyond repair, destroyed a boat dock, flooded the maintenance shop with at least 4 ft of water, and left five park vehicles inoperable due to water damage.
 One fatality by drowning occurred on the island.